mrschristine.com

 They might be trouble

 We were doing some testing of our internets, browsing random things on YouTube, when Mr C asked if I had seen this version of I Knew You Were Trouble by Taylor Swift.
-As much as he has convinced me of some of her music, I’m not a fan of this song at all.
-However, when it’s done like this, by Walk Off the Earth, then I’m on board!
-These people are amazing.
-We got completely lost in their videos, they’re always doing something new and different, they’re so talented and creative!
+As much as he has convinced me of some of her music, I'm not a fan of this song at all.
+However, when it's done like this, by Walk Off the Earth, then I'm on board! https://www.youtube.com/watch?v=WcM14Al83Ls These …

 The Archers - December 2012